What Is Shelter Plus Care?

 What Is a Disability?

 For Shelter Plus Care eligibility purposes, a person does not need to be receiving Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) to qualify as disabled.
-To establish disability, a person who is licensed by the State of Missouri to diagnose a mental illness or one of the other conditions described above can complete the "Verification of Disability" form in the Shelter Plus Care Eligibility Packet, stating which disability the applicant has.
+To establish disability, a person who is licensed by the State of Missouri to diagnose any of the above conditions completes the "Verification of Disability" form in the Shelter Plus Care Eligibility Packet, stating which disability the applicant has.
 The following professions are appropriately licensed or otherwise recognized by the State of Missouri to sign this form:

 - Advanced Practice Registered Nurse